zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

 Message            |Default level|Criteria
 :------------------|:------------|:-----------------------------------------------------------------
-NO_ASN             |FAIL         |The ASN database replies with empty reply.
+EMPTY_ASN_SET      |ERROR        |The ASN database replies with empty reply.
-ERROR_ASN_DATABASE |FAIL         |The ASN database does not reply, replies with unexpected status or with a malformed message.
+ERROR_ASN_DATABASE |ERROR        |The ASN database does not reply, replies with unexpected status or with a malformed message.
-IPV4_ONLY_ONE_ASN  |FAIL         |All IPv4 addresses are announced from one and the same ASN.
+IPV4_ONLY_ONE_ASN  |ERROR        |All IPv4 addresses are announced from one and the same ASN.
 IPV4_SAME_ASN      |NOTICE       |All IPv4 addresses are announced from the one ASN set but from more than one ASN.
 IPV4_OVERLAP_ASN   |NOTICE       |The IPv4 addresses are announced from overlapping ASN sets, i.e. every set is either a subset, identical or superset of all other sets, but there are at least two IPv4 addresses with non-identical ASN sets.
 IPV4_DIFFERENT_ASN |INFO         |There are at least two IPv4 addresses for which the ASN sets are neither a subset, identical or superset of the other.
-IPV6_ONLY_ONE_ASN  |FAIL         |All IPv6 addresses are announced from one and the same ASN.
+IPV6_ONLY_ONE_ASN  |ERROR        |All IPv6 addresses are announced from one and the same ASN.
 IPV6_SAME_ASN      |NOTICE       |All IPv6 addresses are announced from the one ASN set but from more than one ASN.
 IPV6_OVERLAP_ASN   |NOTICE       |The IPv6 addresses are announced from overlapping ASN sets, i.e. every set is either a subset, identical or superset of all other sets, but there are at least two IPv6 addresses with non-identical ASN sets.
 IPV6_DIFFERENT_ASN |INFO         |There are at least two IPv6 addresses for which the ASN sets are neither a subset, identical or superset of the other.